The Punisher (2004 series): Differences from the mainstream Marvel Universe Punisher

 The series explicitly does not use a floating timeline like the mainstream Marvel Universe, instead presenting a Punisher who ages in real time.
 Gravestones and other references indicate that his family was killed in 1976.
 The Punisher has been active for almost 30 years at the time presented in most stories, with issue #19 specifying that he has killed approximately 2,000 people.
 Born also establishes that the Punisher's service in the Vietnam War is still in MAX continuity.

-Promotional art for the cover of Punisher #44 (March 2007), gives Frank Castle's birth date as February 16, 1950, but that was removed for the published issues.
+Promotional art for the cover of Punisher #44 (March 2007), gives Frank's born as Queens, New York, 1947 but that was removed for the published issues.
 The story "Valley Forge, Valley Forge" corroborates this date, referring to Castle as "a twenty-one year old Captain" in April 1971.

 Another major difference is the complete lack of superheroes and supervillains in the series, although non-superpowered characters from the Punisher's past, most notably Microchip, do make appearances.
 Nick Fury also makes several notable appearances, with his characterization echoing Ennis' MAX-imprint Fury stories.
 However, the character Jen Cooke, a social worker, appeared in the Marvel Knights storyline "Hidden".
 She then appeared in the MAX storyline "Slavers".
 The character Yorkie Mitchell made appearances in both the Marvel Knights and the MAX Punisher comics.

 In the Civil War Files comic, just before the "Civil War" storyline was published, Iron Man talked about events in the Punisher's past from the Marvel Knights and MAX comics, which indicated that it did happen in the mainstream Marvel Universe at some point: